darrenjw/metagenomics/EBIMetagenomics.md

 ### Working with the projects list

 If you already know the `projectID` of the study you are interested in, you can skip this section.
-The projects list allows high-level exploration of the projects contained in the [EBI Metagenomics Portal](https://www.ebi.ac.uk/metagenomics/).
+The projects list allows high-level exploration of the projects contained in [MGnify](https://www.ebi.ac.uk/metagenomics/).
 We typically begin by obtaining the latest version of the list:

 ```r
 pl = getProjectsList()